 You can transfer this money into “Interest Pockets” that are assigned to different goals.
 Plum’s free plan gives you one ‘Easy Access Interest Pocket’ with an interest rate of 4.21 per cent for Plum Premium subscribers, 3.72 per cent for Plum Pro and Ultra, and 3.51 per cent for Plum Basic (all AER/variable) – see below for costs of Plum’s paid-for plans.

-You can withdraw your cash for free at any time.
+You can withdraw your money for free at any time.
 Another option is to invest your savings in a Plum Stocks and Shares ISA or SIPP.
 As always with investing, remember your capital is at risk.

 Note: To qualify for FSCS protection with Plum, your savings must be kept in one of its ‘interest savings pockets’ – this includes the free pocket.